 Show All Answers

 Since August 1, 2013, the AWC Membership rates are: $50 per year for City of Rogers residents $60 per year for non-City of Rogers residents.
 This includes access to all amenities of the facility.
-Residency will be determined by the address on the individual's Driver’s License.
+Residency will be determined by the address on the individual’s Driver’s License.
 Please bring your license when turning in your membership application and payment to the front desk.
-We accept cash, check, Visa, MasterCard, and Discover.
+We accept cash, check, debit, Visa, MasterCard, and Discover.